webdriverio/cucumber-boilerplate/README.md

 Choose one of the following options:

-1. Download the latest stable release [here](https://github.com/webdriverio/cucumber-boilerplate/archive/master.zip)
+1. Download the latest stable release [here](https://github.com/webdriverio/cucumber-boilerplate/archive/master.zip) or
 2. Clone the git repo — `git clone https://github.com/webdriverio/cucumber-boilerplate.git` - and checkout the tagged release you'd like to use.

 Then just embed the test directory into the root folder of your project and copy/install the [necessary